Hello! I'm Shannan

 Walking away wasn’t impulsive—it was the slow, sacred work of truth-telling.
 I asked myself: Can I keep doing this for the rest of my life?
 And if I do—what story will my children inherit about love, faith, and self-worth?

 I’m still unlearning the belief that my value lies only in what I offer others.
-The hardest parts to love—my needs, my limits, prioritizing those—are slowly being reclaimed.
-Healing hasn’t come in grand moments, but in a thousand tiny, courageous choices.
+The hardest parts to love—my needs, my limits, prioritizing those—are slowly being reclaimed in a thousand tiny, courageous choices.

 No one rescued me.
 I became the one I needed.

-I believe the meaning of life is found in the living—in showing up for what’s real, in witnessing beauty and pain, in choosing presence even when it breaks you open.
+I believe the meaning of life is found in the living—in simply showing up for the messiness of what’s real, in witnessing beauty and pain, in choosing presence even when it breaks you open.
 That, to me, is sacred.